tedxuofw/tedxuofw.github.io/README.md

 git push origin master
 ```
 This will recognize which files you have changed, commit them to your project with a short message, and push them online.

+#### Deploying the site
+If you want the website to reflect the changes that you've made, you can run `npm run deploy`.
+This will take the src/ folder on your local dev branch and push it to master branch so the [website](tedxuofw.github.io) will update.

 ### Running React
 While making changes to the project, you can compile and test the React app to see what it looks like.
 In your terminal, navigate to the project folder on your machine and run